Installation & Dismantling

 NOTE: It is important for you to report any damage to your crates and skids to the Service Desk and file a claim immediately.
 Take photographs and be as detailed as possible in your reports.
 Any delay could result in a difficulty, if not an impossibility, in collecting damages.

 At the AAFS meeting, raw space includes exhibit space dividers made of a lightweight, fire-retardant drape hanging from aluminum pipe (referred to as “pipe and drape”).
 Due to the different needs of each company, we do not provide tables, chairs, internet access, or waste baskets.
-The exhibit hall at the Washington State Convention Center is carpeted; however, specialty/custom carpet colors are available.
+The exhibit hall at the Washington State Convention Center is not carpeted.
+Specialty/custom carpet colors are available through the Show decorator.
 Additional booth decoration information can be found on the Exhibit Application/Contract or within the contracted decorator’s website.

 Next, survey the exhibit area.
 Be aware of any union regulations.
 You may not be able to simply start working on electricity or moving your freight.
 Some venues are “right to work” and allow you to set up your own booth, especially if it is a portable display.
 Refer to the contracted decorator’s website for detailed information on restrictions.